specklesystems/speckle-docs/user/bentley.md

 ## Getting Started

-To install this Connector and add your Speckle account, follow the instructions in the [Speckle Manager](/user/manager) section.
+To install this connector and add your Speckle account, follow the instructions in the [Speckle Manager](/user/manager) section.

 Once installed, you can find the connector in the `Speckle 2` ribbon.
-Click on the Connector button, and this will open a new pop-up window with the standard [Desktop UI](/user/ui2.md)
+Click on the connector button, and this will open a new pop-up window with the standard [Desktop UI](/user/ui2.md)

 ![Speckle ribbon](./img-bentley/speckle-ribbon.png)